anjiqbal/100DaysOfCode/README.md

 The logic of today's codewars kata was quite challenging.
 I needed to throw an error if the argument was false but return an empty array if the argument was '0' or 0.
 I had to arrange the conditions in a way that satisfied all the requirements - I mostly did this with trial and error.

 I spent a few hours today completing yesterday's hackathon.
-I finished off the section we were woeking on and added two more and a footer.
+I finished off the section we were working on and added two more and a footer.
 I really enjoyed it as I got some more Flexbox and CSS practice.

 I went over my code and made sure that the HTML tags were all chosen for their semantic meaning, I also went over my CSS and made sure it was well organised and that I reused classes when it made sense.